alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 management.endpoints.web.exposure.include=health,info,prometheus
 ```

-Now you can get the status of your connection pool:
+After rebooting your application, you will be able to get the status of your connection pool:

 ```jshelllanguage
 ❯ http :8080/actuator/prometheus | grep hikari